Your enquiry has been successfully sent

 * Insect pest and natural enemy movement across a native vegetation-crop ecotone (GRDC funded, collaboration with DAF Qld)

-* Supervising PhD student (joint with Prof. Tony Clarke, QUT): Larval host use of Bactrocera tryoni and its effect on emergent populations within the local environment
+* PhD student Jaye Newman (joint with Prof. Tony Clarke, QUT) graduated 2023: Larval host use of Bactrocera tryoni and its effect on emergent populations within the local environment

-2) Area-wide management of mobile pests in dynamic agricultural landscapes
+2) Area-wide integrated pest management (AW-IPM) of mobile pests in dynamic socio-agroecological systems

 Insect pest populations are not contained within a crop field, yet this is the primary scale at which management views the problem.
-A consideration of population dynamics of both pests and beneficials across landscapes in space and time allows us to better consider the extent and timing of management options necessary to more effectively control pest populations.
+A consideration of the spatiotemporal population dynamics of both pests and beneficials across landscapes allows us to better consider the extent and timing of management decisions necessary to more effectively control pest populations.
 An important factor is the complex structure and dynamics of the landscape itself, something that can be very important in understanding the persistence of pests in time and space, yet is often ignored or highly simplified in landscape ecological studies.

 * Movement of Helicoverpa spp. and implications for Bt resistance management (CRDC funded, collaboration with Professor Myron Zalucki, University of Queensland and Professor Tony Ives, University of Wisconsin)

-* Cassava whitefly in Africa (Bill and Melinda Gates Foundation funded): best management practice for the introduction of whitefly-resistant Cassava varieties. www.cassavawhitefly.org
+* Cassava whitefly in Africa (Bill and Melinda Gates Foundation funded collaboration): best management practice for the introduction of whitefly-resistant Cassava varieties.

-* Collaboration with Dr Aude Vialatte, Dynafor-INRA (Toulouse), particularly in relation to the MAELIA platform for integrating environmental, social and economic impacts for ecosystem services research (INRA-CSIRO grant).
+* Collaboration with Dr Aude Vialatte, Dynafor-INRA (Toulouse), particularly in relation to the MAELIA platform for integrating environmental, social and economic impacts for ecosystem services research (INRAE-CSIRO grant).

-4) Methods and best practice in spatial simulation modelling
+3) Methods and best practice in spatiotemporal modelling, including both simulation and MLAI approaches

 Other Interests